-(Q1) If “the previous mene’s line of play” crosses the lane at a steep angle, could a player stepping back along the line of play be forced across the lane’s side boundary?
+(Q1) If the former line of play crosses the lane at an angle, could a player stepping back be forced across the lane’s side boundary?

 YES, team B can move the circle before placing the jack.
 NO, it doesn’t make any difference.
 Team B can move the circle whether or not team A had previously moved the circle.

-(Q5) Can team A leave the circle where it is, and continue to play in the same direction, toward the east?
+(Q8) Can team A leave the circle where it is, and continue to play in the same direction, toward the east?

 Here is a diagram to help in understanding the next two questions.

 A game is being played on an odd-shaped playing area— when the playing area was built, the edges of the area had to be routed around a group of trees.
 It’s an open terrain, not divided into lanes.

 During the last mene, the circle was at location X. A freak hit knocked the jack back, very close to X. To start the next mene, John has placed the circle in its default location and is now is preparing to step back with the circle.

 (Q10) Article 7 says: “If you can’t throw the jack to 10m, you can step back until you can.”
 As John steps back away from X, in a few steps he will get to location B. From location B, it is possible to throw the jack to 10 meters (toward the center of the terrain).
 Does that mean that John must put the circle down at B?